biot-med/plugin-alerts-lambda-sample/README.md

 - `perform` - The `perform` functions manages the required alerts.
 It checks the measurements received from the event, if changes are relevant it checks for existing alerts and updates or add a new alert accordingly.

-- `createErrorResponse` - This is a mapper for errors to be returned from the lambda.
+- `createError` - This is a mapper for errors to be logged
-  - In case of interceptors, the data structure is important (follow the data structure supplied for the interceptors in their `createErrorResponse` function.
-  - If you add a new error code, add the error's code name to the constants, add the error response in `createErrorResponse`, and use `throw new error(ERROR_CODE_NAME)` where the error occur in your code.

 ## Environment variables